kewde/slate/source/index.md

 publicScanKeyAlice = EC point, 33 bytes
 privateScanKeyAlice = integer, 32 bytes

-This is where it gets a bit more complicated, but no magic, just math!
+This is where it gets a bit more complicated, but no magic, just matlab!
 G = Generator, the primitive root

 To continue on, we have to understand how the public addresses are generated.